dcanelhas/cuRANSAC/README.md

 # cuRANSAC
-An implementation of RANSAC for absolute pose estimation of graph-like representations, using CUDA.
+An implementation of RANSAC (RANdom SAmple Consensus)for absolute pose estimation of graph-like representations, using CUDA.

 ## How it works
 The input is a set of nodes connected by edges (a graph).